waterholeforum/docs/cp.md

 ### Defining a Widget

 Widgets are just [Blade components](https://laravel.com/docs/10.x/blade#components).
-So, to make a new widget available, simply define a new component:
+So, to make a new widget available, define a new component:

 ```php
 namespace App\Widgets;